 - Impact-resistant safety glasses protect you from strikes, drops, and falls from material and heavy objects.

-- Essential for: Impact resistance is important for numerous jobs like construction, automotive work, welding, mining, and for tasks like yard work, and certain sports and hobbies.
+- Essential for: Impact resistance is important for numerous jobs like construction, automotive work, welding, and mining, and for tasks like yard work, sports, and other hobbies.

 Not all safety glasses that say they are impact-resistant bear the ANSI Z87.1-2020 seal.
 You should be able to see the ANSI approval on the glasses frame or lens.